Step 1: Register via Better Auth

 # Go

-go get github.com/elydora/sdk-go3.
+go get github.com/Elydora-Infrastructure/Elydora-Go-SDK3.
 Initialize the Client

 Configure the client with your organization ID, agent ID, and private key.